SK1Y101/sk1y101.github.io/_posts/2024-05-12-may-sprint.md

 Madrid.
 I've not been there except for a flight transfer nearly 15 years beforehand, so it'll be interesting to arrive by the (obviously) superior mode of transport

+# Sumamry

+Time: 40h 20m

+Countries: 3 (UK, FR, ES)

+Distance: 4506Km, Cummulative 9613Km

+Trains: Fastest ever train I've noticed, and super comfy.
+Full points to trenitalia.
+TGV InOui also gets full points for comfort and speed, would definitely reccomend them over other french high-speed rail operators!

+Stations: Gare du Nord is a much nicer station, but the RER sucks. maybe a 7/10 overall, Atocha was delightful.

+Destination: Madrid was okay, solidly mediocre city.
+Won't complain if I go back, but also won't choose it over other destinations;

 # Outbound May 11, 2024

 Planned time: 23h 7m